 Fried fish

-The ideal place to eat fish is in the coastal cities of Bulgaria like Nessebar, Sozopol, Varna, Burgas.
+The ideal place to eat fish is in the coastal cities of Bulgaria, like Nessebar, Sozopol, Varna, and Burgas.
 You will find lots of good restaurants that serve a variety of grilled fish or fried fish.
 The most frequent fishes (and seafood) are Sea Bass, Sea bream, Garfish, Sprat, Scads, Mussels, and, Octopus.

 One of the Bulgarian dishes we most liked was fried Sprat and Scads.
 They are small fishes involved in egg and flour and deep-fried, like tempura.
 Some are so small that you can eat everything as a whole and leave only the head(or not).
 In Portugal, we have a similar plate called Joaquimzinhos.